Common Care Questions

 Leaves that are Yellow, Curling, and Drooping

-Yellow Leaves Fading to Green or Turning Bright Yellow
+Leaves Turning Bright Yellow or Mushy Stems

-Are the leaves turning bright yellow and is the soil wet?
+Are the leaves turning bright yellow and is the soil wet and muddy?
 You might even notice blackened stem bases or fungus gnats.
-This is a sign of overwatering.
-You can correct this by letting the soil dry out or repotting the plant in dry soil.
+This is usually a sign of overwatering, either caused by watering your plant before it's ready or if your plant is in too low of light.
+When plants sit in waterlogged soil, their roots can’t get enough oxygen, leading to root damage which manifests as yellow leaves.

 Irregular Yellow Spots or Leaf Deformities

-Whole Plant Yellowing (May or May Not Drop Leaves)
+Whole Plant Yellowing or Semi-Yellowing

 Only Mature Leaves are Turning Yellow